macrozone/toggle-box-bridge/README.md

 and after chimp is done kills both proccesses.
 This is needed to run chimp in gitlab-ci.
 With only gitlab config you can not run two processes at the same time.

-We use phantomjs as headless browser.
+We use firefox as headless browser.

 More information:
 [https://chimp.readme.io/](https://chimp.readme.io/)